 The set command disables R&D features by closing the modem Universal Asynchronous Receiver/Transmitter (UART) connection, which is meant only for nRF9160 System in Package (SiP) manufacturing test purposes.
-The command allows to permanently disable the use of the %XRFTEST and %XEMPR commands.
+The command allows permanently disabling the use of the %XRFTEST and %XEMPR commands.
 The command also permanently enables the downgrade prevention of modem firmware.

 Syntax: